asyncapi/website/pages/blog/zenwave-asyncapi-code-generator.md

 And because everything is hidden behind interfaces, we can encapsulate many Enterprise Integration Patterns:

-- Transactional Outbox: with MongoDB ChangeStreams, Plain SQL and Debezium SQL flavors
+- Transactional Outbox: with MongoDB ChangeStreams, Plain SQL, and Debezium SQL flavors
 - Business DeadLetter Queues: allowing you to route different business Exceptions to different DeadLetter queues for non-retrayable errors.
 - Enterprise Envelope: when your organization uses a common Envelope for messages, you can still express your AsyncAPI definition in terms of your business payload.